Have questions? We're here.

 Start Planning My Trip

-Embark on an 11-day Mediterranean adventure, starting in Athens, where you board the National Geographic Orion.
-Visit Delos, a UNESCO World Heritage site and the birthplace of Artemis and Apollo.
-Explore Patmos, home to the Monastery of Saint John and the Cave of the Apocalypse.
-In Chios, visit medieval villages famous for mastic production.
-Explore the ruins of Ephesus, one of the world’s best-preserved cities.
-In Bodrum, tour the Castle of St. Peter and the Museum of Underwater Archaeology.
-Enjoy water activities around nearby islands.
-In Leros, capture photos of its windmills and medieval castles.
-Explore Santorini’s volcanic history, visit the Archaeology Museum, and tour the preserved Minoan town of Akrotiri.
-Discover Naxos’s culture with hiking, wine tasting, and local food experiences before returning to Athens.
+Embark on an 11-day Mediterranean trip aboard National Geographic Orion, beginning in Athens.
+Visit Delos, a UNESCO World Heritage site, and explore Patmos with the Monastery of Saint John and the Cave of the Apocalypse.
+See Chios’s medieval villages, known for mastic production.
+Walk the ancient streets of Ephesus, one of the best-preserved cities.
+In Didim, visit the Sanctuary of Apollo, Miletus, and the ruins of Herakleia.
+In Bodrum, tour the Castle of St. Peter and the Museum of Underwater Archaeology, with time for sailing and swimming.
+On Leros, view windmills and medieval castles.
+In Santorini, hike volcanic terrain, swim in hot springs, and choose the Archaeology Museum or Akrotiri.
+On Naxos, join hikes, workshops, and food tastings, then continue to Paros for wineries and farming before returning to Athens.

 Alone in AthensExplore ancient Greek ruins on the island of DelosExplore beautiful ParosAdmire the ruins of a temple on NaxosMagical golden hour on SantoriniBeautiful villages cling to Santorini's cliff